A Beginner’s Guide to Treadmill Maintenance

 They’ll probably do a perfectly god job, but they’ll often charge more than other individual repairmen.
 Independent workers can charge less for the same service because they don’t belong to a larger organization, though you should still look up reviews to ensure their work is comparable in quality.
 Asking friends for recommendations is also a great way to get a better price on repairs.

-Replacing parts as they wear out is crucial to the longevity of your treadmill.
+Replacing parts as they wear out is crucial to the longevity of your pink walking pad.
 Don’t wait too long after you start to notice more than normal wear and tear on your belt to get a new one.
 Just as you should replace your running shoes after a certain number of miles to save yourself from a more costly injury, replacing treadmill parts as you need them is critical.
 It might cost you more in the short-term, but it will prevent you from having to purchase an entirely new machine.

 The last piece of advice we have for saving money on maintenance is to check the machine every time you use it to ensure that all the fixtures are tightly secured, the belt is straight, and nothing is wobbly or misaligned.
 Taking 30 seconds at the end of a workout to look over your treadmill can save you hundreds of dollars.
 Small problems are easy to fix, but if they aren’t addressed in time the repairs can compound and lead to your machine wearing out prematurely.